pagopa/b2b-portals/.changeset/perfect-buckets-run.md

 "nextjs-website": minor
 ---

-Implemented custom color for background to match the legacy version
+Implement custom color for background to match the legacy version